-The Intercept program for troubled teens is broken down into three components: A wilderness expedition, debrief and parent/student seminar.
+The Outward Bound program for troubled teens is broken down into three components: A wilderness expedition, debrief and parent/student seminar.
 Together these components focus on: teamwork, communication, leadership skills and helping teens practice making positive decisions, finding new strength/self-esteem and working to find new directions and to create a path to a brighter future.

 Wilderness Expedition: The expedition is designed to be a challenging 20 to 50-day expedition focused on: